johnknaack/io.naq.csv.preprocessor/README.md

 Imports and processes CSV files to generate flags and groups for use when loading data.

 ## Prerequisite
-- Download CSV files to `./data/`.
+- Download CSV files to `./data/` or use provided `./data/sample.csv`
 - Run `npm i`.

 ## Run